Nasz-113/data3001-data-nrl-1/README.md

 1. Data Extraction: The event, match and player data will be extracted from the NRL 2020-2023 database
 2. Data Cleaning:
 <!-- Data will be cleaned to ensure consistency across variables (e.g., ensuring player names are standardized, filling missing data, handling outliers). -->
+- Kalman Filter for Time Series Data
+- Handling Null Data (using Mean/Mode)
+- Normalization of the column using StandardScaler whenever we're using distance based machine learning algorithms (linear)
+- Log Transformations/Box Cox Transformation (for skewed data) => plot the columns
+- Look at the Correlation Matrix => Look at Pearson Correlation and make sure to do Kendall Taul Correlation when doing
+- EDA: Look at clusters created
+-
 3. Feature Engineering:
 <!-- We will create new variables based on the locational and event data.
 This might include distance covered, average possession time, scoring zones, etc. -->

 4. Data Validation:
 <!-- Perform exploratory data analysis (EDA) and use visualizations to confirm the accuracy and completeness of the data. -->
 5. Final Product: